|It's a soapbox. To stand on.|

 All I can think of is that they're thinking about it all wrong.
 Quality audiences are not gotten, they are earned.
 Audience Development.
 How they are earned will make a huge difference in the value that you derive from the audience you create, and whether it returns value to your goals (ROI) or is simply an exercise in Ego.

-This is not a how-to, but instead some theory to incorporate into your social media strategies.
+This is not a how-to, but instead some great discussions by smart and interesting people to incorporate into your social media strategies.

 This post continues to be added to, with the current sections being:

 - Focusing on the size of the audience is the wrong approach

 - Don't support mega shared circles and other MLM techniques

 - My three guidelines for content to share

 - Useful ways to measure audience value and post success

 - Authentic Voice and the Challenges of Being Human

 - Authenticity is a word that gets thrown around too easily and too frequently these days